sojubear/sojubear.github.io/_posts/2025-09-28-my-offsec-osep-exam-review.md

 Then came a real hard `#%$#$` blocker.
 I had tried all the enumeration vectors from the course but was unable to progress.
 30 hours in, I was panicking and started lobbing random enumeration queries, hoping for a Hail Mary.
 As if on cue, a separate, wonky machine forced me to revert the entire exam environment.
 After the reset, I went back and tried one of my earliest queries, one of the very first I had attempted.
 And I instantly found my attack vector.
 Honestly, I did not know if I should be angry or relieved.

 After that breakthrough, every box fell easily, and I secured slightly more than enough flags to pass.
-Unfortunately, the time lost to the VPN and the finicky box meant the `secrets.txt` was out of reach.
+Unfortunately, the time lost to the VPN and the finicky box meant the elusive `secrets.txt` was out of reach.
 With 10 hours left, I was too mentally drained to push further.

 Oh, did I mention?
 BloodHound CE broke on me too, forcing me to fall back to good old PowerView.